What Are Solution Sales?

-It seems that many sales writers, trainers, and self-proclaimed "sales gurus" suggest that solution sales are the best way to increase your sales, gross profit, and your income.
+It seems that many sales writers, trainers, and self-proclaimed "sales gurus" suggest that solution sales are the best method to increase your sales, gross profit, and your income.
 Many suggest that learning how to sell in the "solutions sales" style is cutting edge and replaces any and all other sales styles.

 The problem with this thinking is that solution sales is nothing new and is one of the oldest styles of sales ever invented.

 Put simply, solution sales is when a professional sells (or tries to sell) a product or service that satisfies a customer's need.
 On the surface, solution sales are when you sell anything except something purely frivolous.

 The Steps Involved in Solution Sales

 Since solution sales demand a customer's need, the first step involved in solution sales is to either identify, uncover or create a need for your customer.
 Identifying a customer need essentially entails determining what exact need your customer has as it relates to your product's ability to solve the need.
 Often, your customer's need may not be what they believe it to be.
 Your job is to help the customer identify their true need or needs.

 Uncovering a customer's needs involves digging deep, asking questions and doing some research.
 For the most part, uncovered needs are not recognized as being needs by a customer, either due to them not being aware that the need exists or not recognizing something as being a need.